-Irish rank high among most overweight in Europe
+Irish people are among the most overweight in

 western Europe, but levels of obesity have yet to reach the levels found in many of our neighbours, according to a new analysis of the disease in the Lancet.

 Some 22 per cent of Irish girls and young women are obese or overweight, ranking Ireland fifth in Europe, according to the survey published today.
 Over half of all adult women – 50.9 per cent – are overweight or obese, the eighth- highest figure in the continent.